Skip to main content

 Care for children aged up to 3 years

-The legislation does not specify assessment methods nor types of certificates to be issued to people participating in training courses for prospective childminders in a crèche or kids’ club or day-care providers.
-An entity which is planning to run a course provides information about the method for confirming completion of a course in its application for approval of the training programme, submitted to the Minister of Family, Labour and Social Policy.
+The legislation does not specify assessment methods or types of certificates to be awarded to people completing training courses for childminders or day-care providers.
+In accordance with the Act of 4 February 2011 on the Care for Children aged up to 3 Years, as subsequently amended (ustawa z dnia 4 lutego 2011 r. o opiece nad dziećmi w wieku do lat 3, z późn. zm.), an entity which intends to provide a course includes information about the method for confirming completion of the course in its application for approval of the course, submitted to the Minister of Family, Labour and Social Policy.

-• hold a qualification of a nurse / midwife, childminder, preschool education teacher, early school education teacher, childcare and education counsellor (referred to in the legislation as childcare and education pedagogue), social care counsellor (referred to as social care pedagogue), early education counsellor (early education pedagogue), educational therapist or a teacher with a qualification in educational therapy; or
+• hold a qualification of a nurse or midwife, childminder, preschool education teacher, early school education teacher, childcare and education counsellor (referred to in the legislation as childcare and education pedagogue), social care counsellor (referred to as social care pedagogue), early education counsellor (early education pedagogue), educational therapist or a teacher with a qualification in educational therapy; or

-• have completed a degree programme or a non-degree postgraduate programme in one of the following fields or specialisation areas: early childhood development; childhood development as part of psychological and educational support in crèches and nursery schools; development-oriented education; early childhood education; child psychology; psychology of learning and development; or educational psychology.
+• completed a degree programme or a non-degree postgraduate programme in one of the following fields or specialisation areas: early childhood development; childhood development as part of psychological and educational support in crèches and nursery schools; development-oriented education; early childhood education; child psychology; psychology of learning and development; or educational psychology.

-A childminder in a crèche or kids’ club can also be a person who has completed – not earlier than 2 years before taking up the position – a training course in first aid for children and meets the following requirements:
+A childminder can also be a person who completed – not earlier than 2 years before taking up the position – a training course in first aid for children and meets the following requirements:

-• before taking up the position of childminder in a crèche or kids’ club, completed a 280-hour training course, including at least 80 hours of practical training, where he / she provided care to children under the supervision of a mentor holding the qualifications listed in the first set of qualifications above.
+• before taking up the position of childminder in a crèche or kids’ club, completed a 280-hour training course, including at least 80 hours of practical training, where he/she provided care to children under the supervision of a mentor holding the qualifications listed in the first set of qualifications above.

 • provides a guarantee of proper care for children;

-• his / her parental responsibility has not been terminated, suspended or limited;
+• his/her parental responsibility has not been terminated, suspended or limited;

-• fulfils his / her child maintenance (alimony) obligations if such obligations have been administered or approved by a court ruling;
+• fulfils his/her child maintenance (alimony) obligations if such obligations have been administered or approved by a court ruling;

 • is not included in the Register of Sex Offenders and has not been convicted of another intentional offence by a valid court ruling;